 Buffy moved in with Momma, and her days fell into an easy routine.
 The older woman greeted her each morning with a hearty breakfast.
 They talked while they ate, becoming fast friends.
 She didn't discuss Sunnydale or her friends, but would talk about Dawn and her mother.

 The restaurant started to get a steady clientele.
-It wasn't an overnight success, but Beck hadn't expected it.
+It wasn't an overnight success, but Beck hadn't expected one.
 New Orleans opened and closed restaurants like Vegas acts.
 No, he wanted to build his business by word of mouth and repeat customers.
 They were showing a slight profit, which surprised the hell out of his accountant.
 Overall, Beck was happy.
 His dream had become reality, so he should feel ecstatic but then, why did he feel like something was missing, something important?

 "Afternoon boss," a happy voice chirped.